exasol/row-level-security/doc/user_guide/tutorial.md

 Over the course of you IT project you will want to verify you assumptions.
 For the sake of this tutorial let's assume they are true.

+### Actors

+We can idendify three different actor types in our scenario:

+1. Database administrator (`SYS`) user who creates the initial users and schemas
+1. Department of Business Affairs & Consumer Protection (`BACP`)
+1. Taxi companies

+Each will be represented by a separate database user.

 ## RLS Design Considerations

 Before you start to dive into setting up the database, let's first discuss a few design considerations.